 Pedestrian Hazard Report

 The RTC’s Hazard Report allows walkers to report access problems to their public works department.
 Broken sidewalks, overgrown vegetation, and vehicles blocking sidewalks all interfere with pedestrian access.
 By noticing and reporting these problems, walkers can improve their neighborhoods and their walking experience.

-In 2010, a subgroup of RTC’s Elderly and Disabled Transportation Advisory Committee (E&D TAC published Sidewalk Maintenance Report and Appendices outlining jurisdiction and property owner responsibilities and practices for maintaining sidewalks along public streets.
+A subgroup of RTC’s Elderly and Disabled Transportation Advisory Committee (E&D TAC) published a Sidewalk Maintenance Report and Appendices outlining jurisdiction and property owner responsibilities and practices for maintaining sidewalks along public streets.
 In 2014, this same group developed a brochure titled “What Pedestrians and Motorists Want Each Other to Know.”
 Available in both English and Spanish, printed copies are also available upon request.

 Is it easy to walk there?

 Two great online tools can help you assess the walkability of a neighborhood.
 This information might influence the route you take to get to the grocery store or where you choose to rent or buy your home based on the amenities and transportation services available.
 Check out Walk Score and Maponics Walkability services for details.

 Other Walking Resources

 - Mission Pedestrian